Child Custody

 - Parent's moral fitness.

-In some states, courts use the term parenting schedule rather than custody or visitation because it will eliminate the distinction between custodial and non-custodial parents and thus the needs of children's development schedule.
+Even though it sounds like a matter of family issue, child custody still involves the actual child's circumstance, so both parents tend to be careful about the impact afterwords.
+Therefore in some states, courts use the term parenting schedule rather than custody or visitation because it will eliminate the distinction between custodial and non-custodial parents and thus the needs of children's development schedule.
 Younger children will need shorter but more frequent time with parents.
 Older ones need longer block of time with each parent instead.

+Who will take over the legal guardianship between fater and mother?
 To the contrary of many people's assumption, mothers will not automatically receive custody.
 In almost all states, both mothers and fathers have an equal right to the custody.
 It is not automatically assumed by courts that a child will be better off with one of parents.

-Judges are supposed to be fair and unbiased in their decisions on dealing with child custody case.
+Due to its sensitivity, Judges are supposed to be fair and unbiased in their decisions on dealing with child custody case.
 If any, bias on the part of individual judges can be avoided if the parents can decide between themselves what the custody or parenting arrangements should be.

 If you plan to prepare your own child custody form, ensure that you have right legal forms signed by you and seek an advice from the lawyer for any unclear issue.
 You can find these legal documents at your local stationery or go online and search for Free Legal Forms and there are many choices out there with download options.
 Besides child custody forms, there are other legal forms related to divorce and dissolution of marriage such as Ratification of Marriage, Authorization to School and Power of Attorney by Husband and Wife.
 Such Free Divorce Forms are very helpful to you, as it is always recommended to be prepared in advance when you feel that you would be in a situation of needing legal documents in the future.